V-33/Nexus_TechActivity_Week1/README.md

 3 - K Nearest Neighbours:
 Again similar to both models mentioned above, the KNN model was also built without help of external libraries.
 This model contains both linear and logistic regression models.
 Unlike the conventional linear and logistic regression models.
 This does not compute and store weight values.
 Instead it takes the input values, compares it with "k" neighbours of the closest value to the input value.
-For logistic regression models, it labels the input with the same label as the most frequently ocurring label amongst its neighbours while for linaer regression models, it computes the average output value of the k nearest neighbors and assigns that as the output value.
+For logistic regression models, it labels the input with the same label as the most frequently ocurring label amongst its neighbours while for linear regression models, it computes the average output value of the k nearest neighbors and assigns that as the output value.

-- Both linaer and logistic regression use euclidian distance for classification and prediction of values
+- Both linear and logistic regression use euclidian distance for classification and prediction of values